TongHan96/Records/REPORT_0319.md

 # Report
 ## Methods
-1. Log means log the count in tf.
+1. "LOG" refers to taking the logarithm of the count in term frequency (tf).
-2. Normalization means mornalize every patient embedding.
+2. "NOR" involves normalizing each patient's embedding.

 ## Tsne
 ### tf * KOMAP_wgt * GAME (LOG)